eman383/OrderFlow/README.md

 ## UI/UX — What I Built

-I didn't just build screens.
-We mapped out the logic for two complete user journeys, and I designed every visual touchpoint from scratch to make those journeys frictionless.
+The goal went beyond just building screens.
+We mapped out the logic for two complete user journeys, translating that foundation into a custom visual design.

 ### Journey 1 — The Kitchen Owner

 A busy home cook shouldn't have to fight their software.
 I designed the owner-side around **speed and clarity** — at a glance, they know exactly what orders are coming in, what needs to be cooked, and what's already done.